SMTorg/smt/README.md

 http://smt.readthedocs.io

 # Contact
-This repository was created by Mohamed Amine Bouhlel and is maintained by the [MDOlab](https://github.com/mdolab).
+This repository was created by Mohamed Amine Bouhlel and is maintained by the [MDOlab](https://github.com/mdolab) and [Onera](https://github.com/OneraHub), the French Aerospace Lab.

 Email: mbouhlel@umich.edu or bouhlel.mohamed.amine@gmail.com